onap/vnfrqts-requirements/docs/Chapter6/index.rst

 Infrastructure Requirements
 ===========================

-This Amsterdam release of the requirements is targeted for those implementations that consist of Network Clouds: Vanilla OpenStack (based on Ocata_) and commercial Clouds for example: OpenStack (including `Titanium - Mitaka from Wind River`_ and
+This release of the requirements is targeted for those implementations that consist of Network Clouds: Vanilla OpenStack (based on Ocata_) and commercial Clouds for example: OpenStack (including `Titanium - Mitaka from Wind River`_ and